Jean-Bertrand Aristide: Background and church vocation

 Aristide became a leading figure in the Ti Legliz movement, whose name means "little church" in Kreyòl.
 In September 1985, he was appointed to St. Jean Bosco church, in a poor neighborhood in Port-au-Prince.
 Struck by the absence of young people in the church, Aristide began to organize youth, sponsoring weekly youth Masses.
 He founded an orphanage for urban street children in 1986 called Lafanmi Selavi [Family is Life].
-Its program sought to be a model of participatory democracy for the children it served.
+The program sought to be a model of participatory democracy for the children it served.
 As Aristide became a leading voice for the aspirations of Haiti's dispossessed, he inevitably became a target for attack.
 He survived at least four assassination attempts.
-The most widely publicized attempt, the St. Jean Bosco massacre, occurred on 11 September 1988, when over one hundred armed Tontons Macoute wearing red armbands forced their way into St. Jean Bosco as Aristide began Sunday Mass.
+The most widely publicized attempt, the St. Jean Bosco massacre, occurred on 11 September 1988, During the attempt over one hundred armed Tontons Macoute wearing red armbands forced their way into St. Jean Bosco as Aristide began Sunday Mass.
 As army troops and police stood by, the men fired machine guns at the congregation and attacked fleeing parishioners with machetes.
 Aristide's church was burned to the ground.
 Thirteen people are reported to have been killed, and 77 wounded.
 Aristide survived and went into hiding.